avadae/minigin/README.md

 ## Chocolatey

-For installing all of the above I recommend using [Chocolatey](https://chocolatey.org/).
+For installing all of the above on Windows I recommend using [Chocolatey](https://chocolatey.org/).
 You can then simply run the following to install what is needed:

     choco install -y cmake
     choco install -y emscripten